The Argument from Human Behavior

 The template for the Argument from Human Behavior:

-Premise 1: If we take any part of our sense of “wrong” seriously, we have perceptions of God’s existence in our minds.
+Premise 1: If we take any part of our sense of “wrong” (our sense of everyone’s moral obligations) seriously, then we have perceptions of God’s existence in our minds.

-Premise 2: We all take at least part of our sense of “wrong” seriously.
+Premise 2: Everyone takes at least part of their sense of “wrong” seriously.

 Conclusion: Therefore, we all have perceptions of God’s existence in our minds.

-Corollary: Either an outlandish quirk of evolution put God’s existence into everyone’s mind or God Himself did it.
+Corollary: Either an outlandish quirk of evolution put perceptions of God’s existence into everyone’s mind or God Himself did it.

 Socrates is credited with saying, “I know that I know nothing.”
 In spite of that, we can “know” things by achieving certainties from our experiences.
 Everything we “know” comes from achieving certainties through faith—faith in our eyes and our other senses: naïve realism.
 Although we automatically believe our eyes and other senses, we still need faith in them because it is not a logical necessity that our senses are telling us the truth.